NomicFoundation/hardhat/docs/src/content/tutorial/hardhat-boilerplate.md

 npx hardhat node
 ```

-Here we just install the npm project's dependencies, and by running `npx hardhat node` we spin up an instance of **Hardhat Network** that you can connect to using MetaMask.
+Here we just install the npm project's dependencies, and by running `npx hardhat node` we spin up an instance of Hardhat Network that you can connect to using MetaMask.
 In a different terminal in the same directory, run:

 ```
 npx hardhat --network localhost run scripts/deploy.js
 ```

-This will deploy the contract to **Hardhat Network**.
+This will deploy the contract to Hardhat Network.
 After this completes run:

 ```
 cd frontend